Top 7+ Free Firebase Alternatives for 2026

 NHost

-NHost is an open-source, serverless backend that combines PostgreSQL, Hasura, and GraphQL to make app development fast and infrastructure-free.
+NHost is an open-source, serverless backend that combines PostgreSQL, Hasura, and GraphQL to enable fast, infrastructure-free app development.

 - Instant setup for web and mobile apps